Patty McLean came into my office with her biological mom Sarah Tilmon on a Saturday

 shame-based distortion Jack's

-well-meaning false self believed was "I had little to do with my
+well-meaning false selves believed was "I had little to do with my

 first divorce.
 Karen made a major mistake in leaving me, for which I’ll